compusophy/threejs-mmo-starter/README.md

 - **Camera Following**: Automatically follows player movement
 - **Isometric View**: Fixed south-facing isometric perspective

+### In-World Interactions
+- **Printer Station**: Click on the printer to generate images using AI
+- **Workbench**: Click on the workbench to create and improve 3D objects
+- **Item Loader**: Click on the item loader to equip items from your library
+- **Character Loader**: Click on the character loader to switch player models

 ### Advanced Features
 - **Obstacle Avoidance**: Click anywhere - the system finds the best path
 - **Smooth Animation**: Character walks with realistic arm/leg synchronization
 - **Collision Detection**: Cannot walk through buildings or trees
 - **World Boundaries**: Invisible walls keep you within the game world
+- **AI Image Generation**: Generate images directly in the 3D world using the printer station

 ## 🛠️ Technical Architecture